List of paramilitary organizations

-Paramilitary is a military that is not a part of a country's official or legitimate armed forces.
+Paramilitary is a military force that is not a part of a country's official or legitimate armed forces.
 The Oxford English Dictionary traces the use of the term "paramilitary" as far back as 1934.

-Though a paramilitary is, by definition, not a military, it is usually equivalent to a light infantry or special forces in terms of strength, firepower, and organizational structure.
 Paramilitaries use combat-capable kit/equipment (such as internal security/SWAT vehicles), or even actual military equipment (such as long guns and armored personnel carriers; usually military surplus resources), skills (such as battlefield medicine and bomb disposal), and tactics (such as urban warfare and close-quarters combat) that are compatible with their purpose, often combining them with skills from other relevant fields such as law enforcement, coast guard, or search and rescue.
 A paramilitary may fall under the command of a military, train alongside them, or have permission to use their resources, despite not actually being part of them.